welch-lab/liger/README.md

 # LIGER (Linked Inference of Genomic Experimental Relationships)

-LIGER (`liger`) is a package for integrating and analyzing multiple single-cell datasets, developed and maintained by the Macosko lab.
+LIGER (`liger`) is a package for integrating and analyzing multiple single-cell datasets, developed by the Macosko lab and maintained/extended by the Welch lab.
 It relies on integrative non-negative matrix factorization to identify shared and dataset-specific factors.

 Check out our [Cell paper](https://www.cell.com/cell/fulltext/S0092-8674%2819%2930504-5) for a more complete description of the methods and analyses.
 To access data used in our SN and BNST analyses, visit our [study](https://portals.broadinstitute.org/single_cell/study/SCP466) on the
 Single Cell Portal.